A 500 hour teacher training course from the British Wheel of Yoga, governing body for yoga in England.

 To register your interest, please email email@example.com.

-The course will be held at Liverpool Hope University, Childwall, south Liverpool.
+The course will be held in south Liverpool, venue to be confirmed.

 The BWY is recognised by Sport England and The Sport and Recreation Alliance (formally the CCPR) as the National Governing Body for Yoga in England.
 As the NGB for Yoga we also accredit other organisation's teacher training programmes.